katilp/terraform-od-env/README.md

 Do the testing as indicated above.

-Delete the resources in the both directories
+To clean up, delete the resources in the directories in which Terraform commands were submitted:

   ```
+  cd ../manage-k8s-resources
   terraform destroy
   cd ../provision-gke-cluster
   terraform destroy